-Indicator Defin Title nition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibility acquisitions. resea activi dona purch on ca motivi colled and a them of mu Natur Colle Num access enter Speci (exclu backl catal uired through earch vities, ation and chase based careful tivation to fill ections gaps add to Collections motivation forms/ acquisitions approved at Core Functions.
-Natural History Collections Specify database.
+Indicator Title Definition Source of data Method of Calculation/ Assessment Assumptions Disaggregation of Beneficiaries (where applicable) Spatial Transformation (where applicable) Reporting Cycle Desired Performance Indicator Responsibility Number of new acquisitions for Art and Social History collections.
+Artefacts acquired through research activities, donation and purchase based on careful motivation to fill collections gaps and add to thematic content of museums.
+Collections motivation forms/ acquisitions approved at Core Functions.
 Count.
-Iziko will have a budget for the acquisition of art and social history collections and to enable natural history researchers to embark on field trips, and objects, specimen and artworks will be donated.
+Iziko will have a budget for the acquisition of art and social history collections, and objects and artworks will be donated.
 Input; Count; Annual; Old.
 To create a collection that is increasingly representati ve of all South Africans, according to available resources.
-Natural History Collections Build natural science collections that adequately represent South Africa's biodiversity through time.
 Director Research and Exhibitions and Director Collections and Digitisation.